Shadabkia/CafeMovie/README.md

 using :
 Hilt,
 Paging 3,
-FACADE desighn pattern for services,
+FACADE design pattern for services,
 Retrofit cache for working offline